top of page

 The real cost of traditional framing isn't the lumber.
 It's everything that rides on the crew you can get that week.

-Journeyman framing carpenters run $34–$55 per hour depending on region.
+Journeyman framing carpenters run $34–$55 per hour depending on the region.
 Foremen run $48–$72.
-In union markets the all-in rate can reach $65–$95.
+In union markets, the all-in rate can reach $65–$95.
 That variability is baked into every stick-framed job.
 And there's no guarantee the crew showing up Monday is the crew you planned around.
 Add plan changes, which hit hardest in the field on the clock, and the compounding effect of downstream trades waiting on walls that aren't done, and the true cost of slow framing is considerably more than the framing invoice.

 When walls are an analog process, every problem gets solved the expensive way: in real time, by the most skilled person available, at field labor rates.